-(1) The PFRS Pension Plan Documents Contemplate Full Payment By The City After 2023 With No Amortization Period.
+(1) The PFRS Pension Plan Documents Contemplate Payment By The City After 2023 With No Amortization Period.

-The PFRS would be fully within its rights to insist on a one-time lump sum payment for the contributions owed by the City with no amortization period given the discretion it was given in the State Contribution Agreement and the PFRS Pension Plan.
+The PFRS would technically be within its rights to insist on payment for the contributions owed by the City with no amortization period given the discretion it was given in the State Contribution Agreement and the PFRS Pension Plan.
 Article G to Component II (the Legacy/Frozen Plan)-entitled "Method of Financing"-governs the City's payments for funding Component II after the ten-year pension hiatus and this section expressly states that payment is due from the City "during the Fiscal Year" the contribution obligation arises: